evanezent/danaku/README.md

 I think I really need some app to manage my income and expense :).

 ## About the App
-An offline mobile application that save all the data to the *android local storage*.
+An offline mobile application to help you monitoring your daily use of money that save all the data to the *android local storage*.

 - Dashboard